kasyaar/batcheck/Readme.md

 ![screenshot](/screenshot.png)

 ## TODO
-set battery charging threshhold as a parameters.
+- set battery charging threshhold as a parameters.
+- check on windows and macos